eclipse-opendut/opendut/doc/src/architecture/carl/peer/configuration-state-loop.md

   * There will be Tasks, akin to EDGAR Setup, which can check whether a configuration parameter deployment is present/absent, and know how to apply or unapply this configuration.

-* EDGAR can report how far it has applied the PeerConfiguration as a `PeerConfigurationState`.
+* EDGAR can report how far it has applied the PeerConfiguration as a `EdgePeerConfigurationState`.
-  The PeerConfigurationState needs to be linkable to the PeerConfiguration.
+  The EdgePeerConfigurationState needs to be linkable to the PeerConfiguration.

 * UIs should get a report on the state of a peer (`PeerStatusReport`).
-  This PeerStatusReport needs to be derived from the PeerConfigurationState.
+  This PeerStatusReport needs to be derived from the EdgePeerConfigurationState.

 * It needs to be possible to designate dependencies between configuration parameters, as e.g. an interface cannot be joined to a bridge, if the bridge does not yet exist.